LMD0311/Awesome-World-Model/README.md

 - Hierarchical Model-Based Imitation Learning for Planning in Autonomous Driving. **`IROS 22`** [[Paper](https://arxiv.org/abs/2210.09539)]

 ## Other World Model Paper
+> Due to the large number of relevant papers, we will no longer update the list of related papers (related to general world models and robotics), but we still welcome contributions from the community.
+If you have a paper you’d like to add, please feel free to submit a pull request.

 ### 2026
 - Planning in 8 Tokens: A Compact Discrete Tokenizer for Latent World Model. **`CVPR 26`** [[Paper](https://arxiv.org/abs/2603.05438)]
 - **GeoWorld**: Geometric World Models. **`CVPR 26`** [[Paper](https://arxiv.org/abs/2602.23058)] [[Project](https://steve-zeyu-zhang.github.io/GeoWorld)]